SignalK/signalk.github.io/_developers/apis_and_conventions.md

 specification]({{site.baseurl}}specification.html).
 The contents SHOULD be all the current values of the data items the server knows.

-If the path following the base is a valid Signal K path `GET` will retrieve the Signal K branch named by the path; e.g.
+If the path following the base is a valid Signal K path `GET` MUST retrieve the Signal K branch named by the path; e.g.
 `/signalk/v1/api/vessels/123456789/navigation/speedThroughWater` returns

 ```json